iulian-stan/OpenGL-Playground/project02/README.md

-# Project02: Drawing a dot
+# Project 02: Drawing a Dot

 ## Intro